Plumbers, Gasfitters

 You’ll pay the inspection fee set by the certification authority, plus a $120 (incl.
 GST) levy.

-My vehicle was certified recently under the old blue warrant system.
-Do I still need to change?
+My vehicle was certified under the old blue warrant certification system.
+Can I still use it for freedom camping?

-I’m a tourist visiting New Zealand after 7 June 2026.
+I’m a tourist visiting New Zealand.
 What do I need to know?

-If you plan to camp in areas where self-containment is required, make sure your rental campervan has self-containment certification and a green warrant card.
+If you plan to freedom camp on public land, make sure your campervan has self-containment certification and a green warrant card.
 Rental companies are responsible for ensuring their fleets are compliant.

-Does my vehicle also need to have a green sticker under the new system?
+Does my vehicle need a green sticker on the back?

 Support and Assistance